Study Skills 101: The Basics

 3. Exposure 3: The day after material is delivered, synthesize information.
 This might mean summarizing notes in 1-2 sentences or writing possible test questions.

-4. Exposure 4: One a week, create a one page summary of all of your notes for the class.
+4. Exposure 4: Once a week, create a one page summary of all of your notes for the class.
 Depending on the class, this might mean a mind-map, a timeline, or a simple outline.

 Doing the above throughout the school year means that when it’s time to prepare for a test, your child will already have learned most of the information, and test preparation should be a relatively low-stress process.